JerbsH/Language-Legends/README.md

 </p>

 ### Many languages to learn:
 20+ Languages to select from and start learning.
-Works on three languages.
+Works with three languages.
 Application localized to Finnish, Swedish and English.

 ## Getting Setup:
 Insert your service account information and deepl api key into their files according to the templates found in assets folder.
 (Filenames need to be keyfile.json and deeplAPIKey.json)